 Before your defense (at least two weeks prior):

 - Visit the Graduate School’s Dissertation Guidelines page for all of the information you will need to complete the process.
 You will find links to the EDT system as well as guidelines and samples of relevant documents there.
+All paper supplied by the Physics department is archival-quality paper.
 (Note that all dissertations are now submitted electronically.)

 - Coordinate with your committee to arrange possible dates/times for your defense.